chricken/chfiledb/Readme.md

 ---
 ### loadDocs()
 This method is loading a bunch of documents based on a given array of IDs.
-An ID, that doesn't lead to a document, returns undefined.

 Parameters
 - **ids**: Expects an array of IDs of the documents to be loaded.
 - **ignoreCache**: The cache is ignored and the data record is read from the file.
 - **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.

+Returning object contains
+- **status**: Status of the operation
+- **docs**: Array with the documents referred to by the IDs.
+An ID, that doesn't lead to a document, returns undefined.
+- **connection**: Connection to the database to chain more operations

 ```
 chFileDB.connect({ dbName: 'myDB' }).then(